Aug 17, 2026

 Documentation: Cross-Market Market Making | Build a Trading Agent

 The Java quickstart has been removed from the developer documentation.
 It was unmaintained and out of line with current API behavior.
-The four supported developer quickstarts are now TypeScript, Python, Go, and WebSocket.Small Audit Fixes
+The four supported developer quickstarts are now TypeScript, Python, Go, and WebSocket.Small audit fixes

 GET /auth/api-tokens/capabilities: profiles with no capability row returntokenManagementEnabled: trueandallowedScopes: ["trading"], notfalseand an empty array.
 The docs now match the backend handler.- TypeScript SDK markets reference: